frankwxu/digital-forensics-lab/README.md

   * [Investigating Email Harassment](#Investigating-Email-Harassment)
 - [Tools Used](#Tools-Used)

 ---
 ### Investigate NIST Data Leakage
 ==============

 The case study is to investigate an image involving intellectual property theft.
 The study include

 * A large and complex case study created by NIST.
 You can access the [Senario, DD/Encase images](https://www.cfreds.nist.gov/data_leakage_case/data-leakage-case.html).
-You can also find the [solutions](https://www.cfreds.nist.gov/data_leakage_case/leakage-answers.pdf) in their website.
+You can also find the [solutions](https://www.cfreds.nist.gov/data_leakage_case/leakage-answers.pdf) on their website.
 * 13 hands-on labs/topics in digital forensics

 **Topics Covered**